San Blas Rebellion: Lullabies

-These lullabies were used as a form of pop culture to influence the younger generation of Kuna to protect their culture and identity against the Panamanian government and Western influence.
+These lullabies were used as a form of pop culture to influence the younger generation of Guna to protect their culture and identity against the Panamanian government and Western influence.

 Result

-Through Marsh, the Kuna made an appeal to the United States.
+Through Marsh, the Guna made an appeal to the United States.
 Marsh wanted support from the United States following his proclamation of independence.
-The government of Panama similarly wanted support from the United States government vis-a-vis the Kuna.
+The government of Panama similarly wanted support from the United States government vis-a-vis the Guna.
 They had only recently become a republic themselves, and were struggling without support from Colombia.

-This resulted in mediation between representatives of the US government, the Panamanian government, and the Kuna leaders.
-A warship was sent by the Americans to the Gulf of San Blas, and the Panamanians and Kuna were invited to board the ship and negotiate their situation.
-This mediation resulted in a US-backed agreement for the Kuna Indians of San Blas to remain independent and isolated from Panama, and to be self-governing.
-The agreement stated that if they ended hostilities, the Kuna would be able to live as they had before,.
+This resulted in mediation between representatives of the US government, the Panamanian government, and the Guna leaders.
+A warship was sent by the Americans to the Gulf of San Blas, and the Panamanians and Guna were invited to board the ship and negotiate their situation.
+This mediation resulted in a US-backed agreement for the Guna people of San Blas to remain independent and isolated from Panama, and to be self-governing.
+The agreement stated that if they ended hostilities, the Guna would be able to live as they had before.

 The official peace agreement was signed on 4 March, by the American minister, John G. South.
-In this agreement, the Kuna were promised respect for their traditions and culture, and a cease to certain laws which had imposed on their education system and traditional customs such as their dress.
-The Panamanian government pledged to protect and support the rights of the Kuna people.
-In return for this offering, the Kuna promised to cease their revolt by putting down their weapons, and withdraw their declaration of independence.
-They also promised to abide by the laws and regulations of the Panamanian government so long as they continued to abide by their agreement in respecting Kuna customs.
+In this agreement, the Guna were promised respect for their traditions and culture, and a cease to certain laws which had imposed on their education system and traditional customs such as their dress.
+The Panamanian government pledged to protect and support the rights of the Guna people.
+In return for this offering, the Guna promised to cease their revolt by putting down their weapons, and withdraw their declaration of independence.
+They also promised to abide by the laws and regulations of the Panamanian government so long as they continued to abide by their agreement in respecting Guna customs.

 This peace treaty was later followed by an agreement in 1938 which recognised the Guna Yala territory as being a reserve, and later the establishment of a representative body (The Guna General Congress) which would be recognised by the Panamanian government.

 Politics

-Following the peace agreement issued in 1925, it took time for the adjustments to be made and for Kuna society to integrate into Panamanian politics.
-Although a few Kuna villages did participate and vote in the Panamanian elections of 1920 and 1924, they did not fully immerse themselves in Panamanian politics until the elections of 1932.
+Following the peace agreement issued in 1925, it took time for the adjustments to be made and for Guna society to integrate into Panamanian politics.
+Although a few Guna villages did participate and vote in the Panamanian elections of 1920 and 1924, they did not fully immerse themselves in Panamanian politics until the elections of 1932.

-Up until the late 1920s, the Kuna villages were still very much divided into two camps, one being Pro-Colombian and the other Pro-Panamanian due to their history.
+Up until the late 1920s, the Guna villages were still very much divided into two camps, one being Pro-Colombian and the other Pro-Panamanian due to their history.
 This resulted in the leaders of both factions voting for different parties in the 1932 election in Panama.

-However, by 1935, 1000 Kuna voted in the election, and 2738 voted in 1940.
-By 1945 Kuna people were recruited at leadership level, this showing their slow but steady inclusion into Panamanian politics.
+However, by 1935, 1000 Guna voted in the election, and 2738 voted in 1940.
+By 1945 Guna people were recruited at leadership level, this showing their slow but steady inclusion into Panamanian politics.